Joyep/handybox/README.md

 ## Workspace
-Sometimes, you need some environment, but in other times, we need some other environment.
+Sometimes, you need some environment, but in other times, you need some other environment.
 For this reason, we need workspace.

 In handybox, workspace is a file include a set of properties, named `<workspace_name>.props`, placed in config path.